Steve Duda: 2000s: BSOD, Xfer Records, and WTF?

-In 2005, Duda and Canadian record producer Joel Zimmerman (deadmau5) formed the electro house group BSOD and released their debut single "This Is The Hook" a year later.
-The song topped the Beatport Top 100 chart, and went on to feature on deadmau5's 2008 compilation album At Play.
+In 2005, Duda and Canadian record producer Joel Zimmerman (Deadmau5) formed the electro house group BSOD and released their debut single "This Is The Hook" a year later.
+The song topped the Beatport Top 100 chart, and went on to feature on Deadmau5's 2008 compilation album At Play.
 Later that year, the group self-released their debut album titled Pay Here To Click.

-Earlier that year, Duda also made several uncredited collaborations with deadmau5.
+Earlier that year, Duda also made several uncredited collaborations with Deadmau5.
 Most notably, he performed vocals for "Porcelain" and co-wrote "Bitches" from Zimmerman's 2006 album A Little Oblique.

 In 2007, Duda and Zimmerman founded Xfer Records to continue to release music as BSOD, with the releases of Played Out EP and Last Life EP on Xfer.

 In 2008, Duda, Zimmerman, DJ Aero and Tommy Lee formed the electro house group named WTF?.
 Later that year, they released their debut EP Chicken on Xfer Records.

 2010s: Serum and Xfer, Inc.

-In 2014, Duda programmed, created and released Serum, a VST plugin to be used by DJs and producers in the electronic dance music scene.
+In 2014, Duda programmed, created and released Serum, a VST softsynth to be used by DJs and producers in the electronic dance music scene.
 Its GUI was designed by Lance Thackeray.
 Serum later won multiple awards.

 In 2016, Xfer partnered with Splice and announced a "rent-to-own" plan for Serum, allowing producers to own the plugin at a monthly cost.

 In 2017, Duda announced that Xfer Records would be renamed Xfer, Inc.

+In 2025, Duda released Serum 2.